About me

 I aim to create a therapeutic environment where a rapport is established with warmth and compassion, where making sense of the issues and how you feel and think about them is the starting point.
 Receiving counselling should be a life changing experience, it is something you will continue to use long after you have left the counselling room.

 Making contact whether by phone or email is the first step, and would allow me to contact you to see how I could help.
-An initial appointment gives you the opportunity to see what is available to you, help you understand the process and begin to establish the most important part of counselling; the relationship between the client and counsellor.
+An initial phone call gives you the opportunity to talk about what is available to you, help you understand the process and begin to establish the most important part of counselling; the relationship between the client and counsellor.
+It would also give us the opportunity to see if we could work together.

 I offer a confidential service working in a solution-focused way, ensuring that you will be at the heart of the therapy, making your own decisions based upon what you find out about yourself.